James and George TerBush, owners of the Elverson Puzzle Co. Inc.

 products and enhancements was very short," recalled James.

-"Here," George said, referring to their new lives as puzzle makers, "We have the unique
+"Here," George said, referring to their new lives as puzzle makers, "we have the opportunity

-opportunity to develop simple products that require clever solutions."
+to develop unique products that require clever solutions."